ngzhankang/fullStackedWebDevelopmment/worksheets/project_worksheet.md

 The above listed are functional requirements, that is, **WHAT** the system should allow users to do.
 There are also non-functional requirements that state **HOW** a system should perform.

 -   Q1.
 Consider the use case of `Compute basic/advance result`, **HOW** is this functionality made available to both JiBaBoom and Adminstrator _(Hint: They are different)_? `(Both the Jibaboom and our system communicate via the API.
-For the Administrator, he/she can access the entire system via the fronend website since they have no privileges to access the database by Jibaboom.)`
+For the Administrator, he/she can access the entire system via the fronend website since they have no privileges to access the database by Jibaboom.
+Similarly, for JiBaBoom, we presume that they(JiBaBoom) also has no access to the database, therefore we also expose the API for JiBaBoom to access.)`
 -   Q2.
 Consider the use case of `Insert basic/advance data`. **HOW** is the data stored? `(Upon the insertion of the data from the frontend and through the backend, it will be stored into a database.)`

 ---